MISP/misp-book/automation/README.md

 </stix:STIX_Package>
 ~~~~

-POSTing this as the message's body to MISP will sight any attributes visible to the user witht he value "malicious2.example.com".
+POSTing this as the message's body to MISP will sight any attributes visible to the user with he value "malicious2.example.com".
 For composite types, a match on a component will also trigger a sighting (so for example for attributes of type domain|ip a domain match would be sufficient).

 If no Related observables are set in the Sighting itself, MISP will fall back to the observable directly contained in the indicator.
 So in the following example: